addy1997/addy1997/README.md

 ### Updates

-_Currently, I am waiting to join my master's program at University of Bristol, UK_
+_Currently, I am waiting to join my master's program in Robotics at University of Bristol, UK._

 ### Note for developers
 ### _look for some amazing projects and repositories below_